MarieAugerMethe/ISEC2024_HMM_workshop/1_Morning_Tutorial/README.md

-# CANSSI OTN Hidden Markov Model: *Morning Tutorial*
+# ISEC Hidden Markov Model: *Morning Tutorial*

-Hi, welcome to the morning tutorial.
-It will be completed together, and can be found in the [Activity](./Activity/Tutorial_Narwhal_morning_activity.Rmd) folder and will begin with a 30-minute introduction that will provide an overview of the tutorial objectives, and will go through the statistical background required.
+Welcome to the morning tutorial!

+We will begin with a 30-minute introduction that will provide an overview of what are hidden Markov models (HMMs) and then we will complete together the activity found in the [Tutorial_files](./Tutorial_files/Tutorial_Narwhal_morning.Rmd) folder.
 The tutorial has some guided activities.

 <img src="PaulNicklen.jpeg" width="500">
 Photo Credits: Paul Nicklen

 We will look at a narwhal dataset provided by Dr. Marianne Marcoux.
 The narwhals have been tagged in Tremblay Sound, Nunavut, Canada.
 We will look at their movement over a two-week duration.
-Let's get started.

 Below is a reminder of the structure of the tutorial and how to get it set up.
 ## Workshop learning objectives